saryou/ts_type/README.md

                 t.__class__,
                 cl.Field.__parameters__[0])

-# don't forget to pass the builder to generator
+# Don't forget to pass the builder to the generator
 ts.generator.generate(output_dir, builder_cls=Builder)
 ```

-### Generating TypeScript Types from API Models
+### Generating TypeScript Definitions from API Models

 Below is an example demonstrating how `ts_type` can generate TypeScript type definitions for API request/response models: